-It’s been a popular stance, over the past decade, to say that money hinders intrinsic motivation on the job.
 This belief is based on popular thought and teachings that started in the mid-1970’s based on the research of Edward Deci and Richard Ryan.
-This belief has gained more momentum over the past few years after the release of Daniel Pink’s book Drive that repackages Deci and Ryan’s Self-Determination theory.
+The ideas has gained more momentum over the past few years after the release of Daniel Pink’s book Drive that explains Deci and Ryan’s Self-Determination theory.

 - Tangible incentives, including money, significantly increased intrinsic interest in work tasks.